unisonweb/unisonweb-org/src/data/blog/posts/2020-04-23-m1j-update/index.md

 featuredImage: /media/thing4.svg
 ---

 Hi folks!
-We've just released milestone M1j of the the Unison Codebase Manager, which focused on essentials for ecosystem growth, specifically: guidance and tools for structuring and licensing your own libraries, and contributing to others.
+We've just released milestone M1j of the the Unison Codebase Manager (the [quickstart guide](/docs/quickstart) has install instructions), which focused on essentials for ecosystem growth, specifically: guidance and tools for structuring your own libraries and contributing to others.

-### Hack on some Unison with Rúnar
+### A Slack channel to talk about Unison libraries you're working on

-Rúnar has started #hackathon on the Unison Slack, as a place for talking about Unison libraries you're working on, finding collaborators, and comparing notes, and has also started streaming Unison live-coding sessions!
+Rúnar has started [`#hackathon`](https://slack.com/app_redirect?channel=C011CJFTQP9&team=TLL09QC85) on the [Unison Slack](/slack), as a place to talk about Unison libraries you're working on, find collaborators, and compare notes.
+He's also started streaming Unison live-coding sessions!
 Check out reruns [on Twitch](https://twitch.tv/runarorama), or join [#hackathon](hackathon) to chat about the next one.

 ### Organizing your codebase